What is Sheertex?

-About the customer: Sheertex, formally known as Sheerly Genius, is an innovative e-commerce fashion company.
-Started in 2017, CEO and serial entrepreneur Katherine Homuth wanted to solve an overlooked issue that women faced everywhere - sheer tights would rip all the time and nobody was doing anything about it.
-With Sheertex, she created the world's first indestructible pantyhose made out of the same material as bulletproof vests!
+Sheertex is an innovative e-commerce fashion company.
+Started in 2017, CEO and serial entrepreneur Katherine Homuth and her team created the world's first indestructible pantyhose made out of the same material as bulletproof vests.
 They have thousands of happy customers and was even named one of TIME's 50 Best Inventions in 2018.

 We sat down with Sheertex's Director of Consumer Technology, Aidan Nulman to learn more about how they're using LayerCI to support the rapid growth of their e-commerce company.
 As Sheertex is a vertically-integrated manufacturer, their mission is to leverage technology to enable consistent customer experiences.
 For example, using consumer behavioral data to inform production of how much of a product they should produce to support sustainable fashion practices.